I am setting up some rules. When I try to compile or activate the rules, I get an error message.

 Since the opportunities already exist in your site, they should most likely be associated to the Existing rule state so that when any of them are updated, the rules in the Existing state are applied to them.
 Therefore, set the field to Existing and click Save.
 You will get the message indicating that the rulebase is activated.

-Note: When there are 100K or more records (i.e. incidents, contacts, organizations, opportunities, etc..) that need to be moved, contact Oracle Service Cloud Technical Support to get the records moved at the Database level.
+Note: When there are 100K or more records (i.e. incidents, contacts, organizations, opportunities, etc..) that need to be moved, contact Oracle B2C Service Technical Support to get the records moved at the Database level.
 Moving the records within the console can cause downtime on the site until the activation finishes.